-Equation (9.2) is a generalization of the formula presented by Höfling et al. [32].
+Equation 9.2 is a generalization of the formula presented by Höfling et al. [25].
 For more information, see references therein.
 Per each 3 dimensions of the observable, one dimension of the correlation output is produced.

-Complex conjugate product must be defined.
-If fcs\acf is used with other observables than particle\positions, the physical meaning of the result is unclear.
+If fcs_acf is used with other observables than $particle_positions$, the physical meaning of the result is unclear.